 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 2 / 4

-The government reportedly surveilled electronic communications of private individuals in 2017.
-People who spoke out against the government risked reprisal, including occasional arrests.
+The government reportedly surveils electronic communications of private individuals, and those who speak out against the government are occasionally arrested.

 E1.
 Is there freedom of assembly?
 1 / 4

 The government restricts freedom of assembly.
-Groups must receive official authorization from local and federal authorities to hold public assemblies, and permission is sometimes denied.
+Groups must receive official authorization from local and federal authorities to hold public assemblies, and permission is routinely denied.
 Government forces sometimes employ violence against protesters or disperse assemblies.
+In 2017, authorities denied a coalition of NGOs permission to hold a demonstration in the capital drawing attention to human rights abuses in prisons and elsewhere.

 E2.
 Is there freedom for nongovernmental organizations, particularly those that are engaged in human rights– and governance-related work?
 2 / 4

 Although union rights are nominally protected, laws protecting union members are not always enforced.
-The government has intervened in labor disputes by harassing and arresting laborers and pressuring union leaders, tactics that were used with greater frequency in 2017, particularly against the country’s largest union, Congolese Trade Union Confederation (CSC).
+The government has intervened in labor disputes by harassing and arresting laborers and pressuring union leaders, particularly against the country’s largest labor union, the Congolese Trade Union Confederation (CSC).

 F1.
 Is there an independent judiciary?
 0 / 4

 Congo’s judiciary is dominated by Sassou Nguesso’s allies, crippled by lack of resources, and vulnerable to corruption and political influence.
-In 2015, the Constitutional Court’s confirmation of the national constitutional referendum results was viewed as a rubber stamp approval of Sassou Nguesso’s efforts to remain in power.
+In 2015, the Constitutional Court’s confirmation of the constitutional referendum results was viewed as a rubber-stamp approval of Sassou Nguesso’s efforts to remain in power.

 F2.
 Does due process prevail in civil and criminal matters?
 1 / 4

 Defendants, including the government’s political opponents, are routinely denied due process.
-According to local NGOs, arbitrary arrests and detentions are common, despite being prohibited by the constitution.
+Arbitrary arrests and detentions are common, despite being prohibited by the constitution.
 Other fair trial rights guaranteed by law, including the right to legal assistance for those who cannot afford it, are not always honored in practice.

 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 0 / 4

-Discrimination against women in regard to employment and starting a business persists.
-Refugees and other foreign workers are prevented by the government from holding certain jobs, and refugees faced harassment and arrest by authorities in 2017.
+Employment discrimination against women persists.
+Refugees and other foreign workers are prevented by the government from holding certain jobs, and refugees sometimes face harassment and arrest by authorities.

 While no law specifically prohibits same-sex sexual relations between adults, LGBT (lesbian, gay, bisexual, and transgender) people experience occasional harassment from the police.

 The indigenous population experiences severe discrimination in employment, housing, and education.
-Indigenous communities often live in substandard housing on the outskirts of villages, and beatings and murders of indigenous people by the majority Bantu population are not uncommon.
+Indigenous communities often live in substandard housing on the outskirts of villages, and beatings and murders of indigenous people by members of the majority Bantu population sometimes occur.

 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 2 / 4

-Although private citizens generally enjoy freedom of movement, activists and opposition leaders can face restrictions.
-In 2017, the government restricted the movement and reportedly confiscated the passports of opposition leaders Charles Zacharie Bowao and Claudine Munari.
+Although private citizens generally enjoy freedom of movement, activists and opposition leaders can face restrictions and confiscation of their passports.

-The conflict in Pool led to the displacement of many of its residents.
-An estimated 81,000 people left their homes, and at the end of 2017 many of these individuals were still unable to return.
+The 2016–17 conflict in Pool led to the displacement of many of its residents.
+An estimated 81,000 people left their homes, and many remain displaced.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 2 / 4